Tuk Tuk Tours

 For Christmas shopping, while this may not be Frankfurt, a number of Christmas markets set up offering festive homewares, food and gifts.
 Each year there are more than ever before!

-What follows is a list of some of the events happening in 2020
+What follows is a list of some of the events happened in 2020

 For those who live in Bangkok who are looking for a real fresh Christmas, Ikea has always been a favourite amount expats.
 Last year (to be confirmed for this year) when you buy your tree, they give you a 500THB Ikea voucher and if you take it make after Xmas you get another voucher for 500THB.

 Alternatively for an artificial Christmas Tree you can pick check out Triumph Tree who have a great range of trees.
 They are a massive manufacturer and exporter of fake trees and run an annual sale for locals for the trees they have not exported.

 All department stalls will sell Christmas decorations but for a wide selection and good prices visit Samphaeng market in Chinatown.
 Or if you are feeling lazy you can order online at Lazada or equivalent sites.